saurabh25bai11436/PhantomShield/README.md

 # Project Overview
 PhantomShield is an automated risk management framework designed to protect lenders from multi-tier supply chain fraud.
 While traditional systems miss high-velocity "phantom" patterns PhantomShield unifies disparate data sources into a single verification layer.

-# The Problem We Solve
+# The Problem we are solving
 Phantom Invoices: Detection of fabricated Tier 1 invoices  that lack physical delivery backing.

 Cascading Exposure: Identifying risks that multiply as they move from Tier 3 to Tier 1.